What is DTS?

 I am not in DM6105 or Marine Barracks 8th & I, who do I contact?

 You should contact your unit ODTA for assistance in locating your DMM.
+If you are unable to locate your DMM, we may be able to assist you in locating them if you contact us.
 Do not “reply to all” on the Notification of Debt email.

 Must I pay this back lump sum or can I make installments?

-In most cases installments are available and you are encouraged to engage with your DMM on all of the available options.
+In most cases installments are available and you are encouraged to engage with your DMM to discuss the available options.

 Can I file a waiver?